 My main aim was to adopt a fairly minimalist lifestyle so that I could save as much as possible for old age.
 I felt I was somehow late to the race but there were still plenty of things I could do financially for a better future.
-Since I now lived in the UK I was looking to invest my money into all of the great equity I had learned about but I also realised that I did not have the time to master the art of trading stocks and that’s when I discovered Nutmeg.
+Since I now lived in the UK, I was looking to invest my money into all of the great equities I had learned about, but I also realised that I did not have the time to master the art of trading stocks and that’s when I discovered Nutmeg.

-Nutmeg gave me the opportunity to invest in equity and other assets by only making two decisions: ‘how much?’ and ‘at what risk?’
-I started with a stocks & shares ISA after I saw the hilariously low returns on cash ISAs at my local bank.
+Nutmeg gave me the opportunity to invest in equities and other assets by only making two decisions: ‘how much?’ and ‘at what risk?’
+I started with a stocks and shares ISA after I saw the hilariously low interest on cash ISAs at my local bank.
 It was pretty clear that if I didn’t invest in markets then it would be almost guaranteed that – inflation considered – I would lose value in a cash ISA by the time I got to old age.

 - Work pension

-- Cash ISA (with a bank as a saving for a house deposit)
+- Cash ISA (with a bank as saving for a house deposit)

 - Nutmeg personal pension

 - Nutmeg Lifetime ISA